 - Hans Hartung.

-WS: Yes, that’s the guy.
+Swennen: Yes, Hartung.
 They think his paintings are ‘gestural’, whereas they are the result of a meticulous application of paint.

 - Tape?
 In this painting?
 I don’t believe you.

-WS: Spinoza writes people do not realize how much the body can achieve ‘without the direction of the Mind’.
-‘The very structure of the Body itself,’ he continues, ‘far surpasses anything made by human skill.’
+Swennen: Spinoza writes people do not realise how much the body can achieve ‘without the direction of the Mind’.
+‘The very structure of the Body itself’,

 - That’s why, for him, all matter is soaked with godliness.
-A very bold image, of course, for God has no other address, he cannot be found somewhere else.
+A very bold image, of course, for it means that God has no precise address.

 - Well, for centuries there have been violent debates about this double nature of Christ.
 Some factions sustained that he was purely human, others that he was solely God.
 It took several big conventions to decide the matter once and for all by declaring that Mary had been Theotokos: the One Who Gave Birth to God.

 - And all this was necessary, because some people always want to ‘understand’ everything: they want to grasp the so-called true nature of Christ.
-Whilst the power of the image of Christ resides in its ‘unknowability’: he is both at the same time, man and God, just as a painting can be an image and an object at the same time, color and meaning.
+Whilst the power of the image of Christ resides in its ‘unknowability’: he is both at the same time, man and God, just as a painting can be an image and an object at the same time.

 - We make a distinction between ‘form’ and ‘content’ to be able to think about a work of art.
 But such an approach is only justified if we keep in mind that in reality form and content do not exist as separate entities.

 - So now about these yellow droplets… I know you’ll never admit to anything.
 But let’s kneel down and look at this painting carefully.
 I don’t think you used tape.
-I think you wiped the paint away…
+I think you wiped some droplets away…

 (We both kneel down and look at the painting from a distance of three inches.
 Patrick Verelst, who has been listening to our conversation, loudly deplores the fact that he has no camera to register this act of devotion.)

-WS: I think you’re right.
-I must have wiped it away.
+Swennen: I think you’re right.
+I must have wiped them away.
 But if I did, I wasn’t aware of it.
-My mind must have been wandering of…
+My mind must have been wandering off…

 - You’re a cheat, Mr. Swennen.